KlemenVovk/ids-tutoring/docs/session3.md

 Again, you figure there has to be a better way to do this.
 You agree with IT that you don't need a machine with 8GB of RAM for your simple model, and your VM is therefore hogging resources it doesn't need, but you also need isolation from others and don't want to return to the pre-VM era.
 After some googling you run into the concept of containers, which seems like it's exactly what you need.
 Recall, virtual machines emulate entire operating systems, providing isolation but incurring higher resource overhead and longer startup times.
 Think of VMs as mini-computers within your computer.
 On the other hand, containers encapsulate applications and their dependencies, sharing the host OS kernel.
 They are lightweight and start almost instantly.
 Picture containers as self-sufficient, portable packages that can run consistently across various environments.
 For data scientists, the choice boils down to resource efficiency and ease of deployment – VMs offer stronger isolation but at a cost, while containers provide agility and consistency with minimal overhead.

+To give you some ballpark numbers: VMs can take minutes to boot, containers start in seconds.
+VMs usually use 20 GBs of disk space (whole OS + everything you install), containers use a (few) hundred megabytes.
+VMs at minimum require 2GB or 4GB of RAM, containers use a (few) tens to a (few) hundred megabytes at most.
+Of course, containers can also be very heavy and slow, depending on the applications they are running.

 :::note
 Containers are not strictly better than VMs.
 Sometimes you NEED a VM.
 For example, you might need to run a Windows only application - this isn't really feasible with docker containers.
 It's even worse if you need an older Windows version like Windows XP.
 In these cases you would turn to a VM.
+If you don't need the degree of isolation that VMs provide, and you don't need to run non-Linux stuff, it's a good idea to try with a container first, and use a VM only as a last resort.
 :::

 :::danger
 While VMs and containers offer isolation, you have to be careful.
 For example if a VM is connected to your network, then if someone breaks into the VM, it automatically has network access to all the other devices in your network.
-Same goes for mappping folders - sometimes you want to map a folder from your host to a VM.
+Same goes for mapping folders - sometimes you want to map a folder from your host to a VM.
 This means that if a virus happens to get into the mapped directory, it is also on the host!
 :::

 So to run our API we need a Python installation with the libraries from requirements.txt and the code.
 In other words we need to perform the following: